ryanwoodie/Condor.Club-FTR-IGC-Downloader/README.md

 The IGC and FTR files will be saved to the folder specified in the CCDLconfig.ini file that is created when first run.
 You will also be given the option to save the FTR files to your Condor FlightTracks folder (for use as ghosts) and to load the IGC files in [ShowCondorIGC](https://virtualsoaring.eu/download#:~:text=showcondorigc%202.62c%20for%20c2) for analysis.

 If you haven't used ShowCondorIGC before, it is an excellent tool for Condor flight analysis and comparison.
-Much better than SeeYou IMO and worth the learning curve.
+Much better than SeeYou (in my opinion) and worth the learning curve.

 **Important**: You must select the correct download folder (the one your default web-browser uses) for this tool to work.